-Here is my second Post Free Agency 2015 NFL Mock Draft.
-It will be followed by regular updates up until the NFL Draft on April 30th.
+Here is my Pre-Draft 2015 NFL Mock Draft.
+It will be followed by a my updates heading into the NFL Draft on April 30th.

 This is not a mock draft where I substitute my judgement for that of the teams.
 Instead, I research the opinions of those who most closely know teams, NFL scouts, insiders and beat writers from all of the NFL cities, and try to make the most educated prediction as to which way each team will go in the draft.